HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 That turns out to be important for a couple of reasons.
 First, as we saw earlier, traditional CSS stylesheets make total sense for _documents_, and that extends really to any long body of text, like a blog post.
-These are often stored in Markdown format anyway, so don't control the HTML and you have no choice but to style your headings, lists, links, blockquotes, etc. using a stylesheet.
+These are often stored in Markdown format anyway, so you don't control the HTML and a stylesheet is the only option for styling your headings, lists, links, blockquotes, etc.

 There are also situations where a CSS abstraction makes more sense than a component abstraction.
 For example, you might want a button-like style that you can apply to both `<button>` and `<a>`